MRules Grammar Engine has been designed according to the following objectives:

 Let’s take the following sentence:

-"If the current temperature is greater than 18 degrees Celsius then turn off the heat sinon turn on the heat."
+"If the current temperature is greater than 18 degrees Celsius then turn off the heat otherwise turn on the heat."

 The source text will be divided as follow:

 Begin Matcher: "If". |--> We enter a conditional action. |--> We instanciate the corresponding object. |--- First block: the condition |--> Composition of 3 matchers (value, operator, value) |--> Begin Matcher: "the current temperature". |--> Block Matcher, create an objet fetching the temperature |--> Begin Matcher: "is greater than". |--> Block Matcher, instanciate a comparison operator |--> Begin Matcher: "18". |--> Block Matcher, instanciate a temperature |--> End Matcher: "degrees Celcius".
 Inject the unit. |--> Do the same with action blocks "if true" and "if false".